Hayoreo/Digital-Dance-ITGMania/README.md

 - Practice mode now works for P2 and 2 player.
 - QR Groovestats Login support for local and guest profiles.
 - Added D-Mod speed type.
-- Toggle to allow animated banners on gameplay.
+- Toggle to allow animated banners.
 - The life line on the Steps Statistics density graph will now respect "Hide Lifebar" setting.
 - Added "Delayed Back" as an operator menu option in Advanced Settings.
 - Added mid-session set summary!
 It can be accessed via the player menu.